 I have many years of experience as a BCBA Supervisor both face to face and online.
-I bring my own syllabus, assignments and structural expectations through which all BACB expectations will be met.
-In fact, I will support my BCBA supervision students based on signed supervision forms should the BACB have questions later on to include if you have moved to another BCBA Supervisor.
+I bring my own syllabus, assignments and structure through which all BACB expectations will be met.
+I will support my BCBA supervision students based on signed supervision forms should the BACB have questions with regards to our session time.

 The Added Costs of Inadequate BCBA Supervision

 I consider and present BCBA Supervision as I would a graduate course (if a little bit less formal!).
 Substantive differences include that it actually goes for a much longer period of time combined with ongoing and intensive 1:1 instruction using a diverse range of resources.
 Providing BCBA supervision correctly and consistently has been a major recurring problem across our field.
 Inadequate BCBA supervision has also made its own contribution to poor first time BCBA exam pass rates.